mcnuttandrew/critical-hci-vis-class/prep.md

 [Towards critical data studies: Charting and unpacking data assemblages and their work](https://papers.ssrn.com/sol3/papers.cfm?Abstract_id=2474112) Kitchin, Lauriault

-Some chunks of structure of scientific revolutions, chapter 5 paradigms, chapter 7 theories

 [Topography of violence: Considerations for ethical and collaborative visualization design](https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.14285)

 [Tied in knots: A case study on anthropographic data visualization about sexual harassment in the academy](https://ieeexplore.ieee.org/abstract/document/9307965)